venzee/api-support/nodejs/README.md

 RUNNING
 =======

-Install node modules
+- Install node modules

-$npm install

-Run

-$node index.js
+- Run 'npm install' (On linux, you need 'sudo' in front of the command)
+- Then run 'node index.js'